jessaustin/gulp-nav/readme.md

   ├── three.jade
   └── two.jade
 ```
-We know how to `gulp.pipe` these through appropriate plugins and transforms,
+We know how to [`.pipe`](http://nodejs.org/api/stream.html#stream_readable_pipe_destination_options)
+these through appropriate plugins and transforms, leaving us with a bunch of
-leaving us with a bunch of output pages in a similar directory hierarchy.
-What
+output pages in a similar directory hierarchy.
+What about links between those
-about links between those pages, however?
+pages, however?
 We don't want to hardcode that stuff!
-While each file is piped through, an object stored as a property of the [vinyl
+While each file is piped
+through, an object stored as a property of the [vinyl
 file object](https://github.com/wearefractal/vinyl#file), which knows where
 other files are located and what they are called, could be really useful to
 template plugins.
 With that information, a template could be written to build